Drossel: It's karate.

 Drossel: Don't interrupt me when I'm speaking, Barcelona.

-- Also, Drossel referring to her obvious capoeira movements as "karate".
+- Also, Drossel referring to her obvious capoeira moves as "karate".

 - Seinfeldian Conversation: Quite.